Brexit: What is the 'no deal' WTO option?

 It does mean the EU cannot discriminate against the UK but it does not mean the UK can expect to be treated in the same way that it is now.

 The UK would be treated like any other third country - and in the absence of any trade agreement, that means tariffs and border checks.

 Will the UK have to rejoin the WTO after Brexit?

 No, it is already a member in its own right.

 But it will have to agree a new list of tariffs and quotas once it is no longer part of the EU.

 Like many other parts of the Brexit negotiations, that could be harder than it sounds.

-The UK has already submitted documents to the WTO in Geneva, which say that it wants to make a few technical changes to its current commitments as an EU member but otherwise leave them unchanged.
+The UK has submitted documents to the WTO in Geneva, which say that it wants to make a few technical changes to its current commitments as an EU member but otherwise leave them unchanged.